-Looker is a lightweight cloud-based software that provides data analytics and business intelligence capabilities.
+Looker is a lightweight cloud-based software that provides data marketing analytics solutions and business intelligence capabilities.
 Its features include campaign analysis, split testing, and customer acquisition, among others.
 In this article, we cover Looker reviews and pricing.
 Ready to get started?
 Request a demo.

 The Looker pricing scheme is customized depending on various factors, such as the number of users and scale of deployment.
 However, a third-party site stated that its monthly fees range from $3,000 to $5,000 for 10 users, with a fee of $50 per additional user, per month.
 Interested users may contact its sales team to obtain customized quotations.

 Ready to get started with Looker?
 Request a demo.

 Users who gave Looker a positive review said that they are impressed with how quick and easy it is to access needed data and generate useful reports through the platform.
 Most others commended its prompt and helpful customer support team.